 This easy tomato and coriander soup makes a delicious light and healthy lunch.
 It's mildly spiced and will certainly warm you up on a cold day!

-Why is it that now summer has arrived I keep making soup?
-I couldn't tell you.
-What I can tell you is that this soup is really delicious, even on a warm day.
-It's also a great way of using up some of those giant bunches of fresh herbs that are so much better value than the small packs.
+This tomato and coriander soup is also a great way of using up some of those giant bunches of fresh herbs that are so much better value than the small packs.
 Some people might object to eating coriander in every meal for 4 days straight but luckily none of those people live with me.

 Curry powder is key to this tomato and coriander soup

-This soup is adapted from my basic tomato soup recipe that I make quite regularly.
-Although I normally use individual spices when cooking rather than curry powder, this time I didn't want it to be a strongly spiced tomato soup.
+However, this time I didn't want it to be a strongly spiced tomato soup.
 The curry powder just gives it a mild curry flavour that goes really well with the coriander.
 Of course, there's nothing to stop you adding more.

 Can you adapt this tomato and coriander soup?